modxorg/Docs/en/extras/church-events-calendar/churcheventscalendar-snippet/churchevents.managing-events.md

 4. Now select the day that the event starts on
 5. Select the day that the event ends on

-**Examples**
+**Examples**:

 1. You have an event on every Monday, Wednesday, and Friday that last for the month of January 2012.
     1. Select repeat weekly
     2. Now select Monday, Wednesday and Friday
     3. Select the start date 1/02/2011
     4. And the end date 1/30/2011
 2. You have an event that repeats on Tuesday’s every other week.
     1. Select repeat weekly
     2. Select Tuesday
     3. Select the start date and end date.

 #### **Monthly repeating**